botpress/v12/docs/docs/building-chatbots/memory-&-data-persistence/flow-memory.md

 ## How to Change What's in the Memory?

-The most straightforward way is to use the action `base.setVariable`.
-You only have to specify the type of memory, the variable's name, and what value your chatbot should set it to.
+Use the action `base.setVariable` and specify the type of memory, the variable's name, and what value your chatbot should set it to.

-Another common use is with actions.
-Actions allow you to edit these variables directly.
-For example, you could write `user.firstname = 'potato'` in your code file to update the user's name.
+Actions in your code file allow you to update these variables directly.
+For example, `user.firstname = 'potato'` updates the user's first name.